Siberian Crane Extension

 Day 17: International departures from Ulaanbaatar International Airport (UBN).

 We are currently obtaining details from our ground agent which will allows us to offer a few extra nights driving east from Ulaanbaatar to explore the bird-rich Khurkh Valley in search of one of the ultimate birds in Asia: Siberian Crane!
 Chinese Bush Warbler, Japanese Quail, Yellow-breasted Bunting and more exciting additions are also possible.

 Single room supplement: $ 300

 Accommodation: The hotel in Ulaanbaatar will be of good quality.
-When camping we will use single tents for each participant.
+When camping we will use high quality, North Face tents, as well as warm sleeping bags and comfortable inflatable mattresses.
 We will have an assistant to help us set up the tents each night.
-The only camp assistance group members will be asked to give is erecting and dismantling one’s personal tent (an easy and rapid task) on those rare occasions when the camp crew have limited time.
+The only camp assistance group members will be asked to give is erecting and dismantling one’s personal tent (an easy and rapid task) on those rare occasions when the camp crew have limited time or if the weather quickly deteriorates.
 On a couple of nights we will stay at Ger camps, using large and comfortable Ger tents with beds, where sharing might be necessary.

-Walking difficulty: Mostly easy, with some moderate uphill walking when searching for Black-billed Capercaillie, as well as in the mountains.
+Walking difficulty: Mostly easy, with some moderate uphill walking at Khukh Lake.

 Tour cost includes: All accommodation, main meals, drinking water, overland transport, tips to local drivers and guides, travel permits, entrance fees, and guide fees.